rafa1944/edukey-test/readme.md

 The most important file to check the assessment is:

-- Where all the backend things happens
+- Where all the backend happens
 ```php
 \App\Http\Controllers\TaskController.php
 ```
-- Where all the frondend things happens
+- Where all the frontend happens
 ```php
 \public\js\app.js
 ```